 Recipe Inspired by PSilovePeas.com

 Picking different varieties that grow naturally along the woodline is super fun.
 My large garden filled with cut flowers and random veggies.
 Raspberries are easy to grow in the home garden.
+The American Flag Pie Recipe is just one of my favorites to make with the berries we grow.
 Below I have featured the raspberry plant that is over 30 years old.
 Featured below are the berries my husband and I transplanted these from our first home in town to the country.
 This variety of berries love the dry full sun area of the garden.